9 Free Research Proposal Templates (with Examples)

 Upon receiving this letter, the funders and potential sponsors will evaluate its merit and potential impact before committing to fund it.
 This letter basically persuades the reader to adopt the solutions that are proposed therein too!
 It does this by spelling out the potential value that the reader stands to gain.

-First, determine the exact project to research on.
+First, determine the exact project.
 This is the problem which your research basically aims at solving.
 The problem, needless to say, has to be relevant to the community or humanity as a whole to be able to stand a chance of receiving the necessary funding.

 Proceed now to spell out the scope of the research.
 ‘Scope’ here means the extent to which the project shall be valid and relevant.
 It also indicates the timelines that may have to be adhered to for the best outcomes to be attainable.
 Your funder will scrutinize these details to determine whether they merit funding.